signalapp/Signal-Pods/blurhash/Readme.md

 * [Wolt](http://wolt.com/) - We are of course using it ourselves.
 BlurHashes are used in the mobile clients on iOS and Android, as well as on the web, as placeholders during image loading.
 * [Mastodon](https://github.com/tootsuite/mastodon) - The Mastodon decentralised social media network uses BlurHashes both as loading placeholders, as well as for hiding media marked as sensitive.
+* [Signal](https://signal.org/) - Signal Private Messenger uses Blurhashes as placeholders before photo & video messages are downloaded in chat conversations.
+* [Jellyfin](https://jellyfin.org/) - Jellyfin the free software media system uses Blurhashes as placeholders for images of movies and TV shows when they are being downloaded.

 ## Good Questions